Satisfactory Academic Progress

 Evaluating Satisfactory Academic Progress

-All students will be evaluated using a qualitative, quantitative and maximum time frame standard.
+All students will be evaluated using qualitative, quantitative and maximum timeframe standards.
 Academic records of all students will be reviewed after the end of each term (fall, spring and summer).
 The review is cumulative and includes all courses taken at the student’s current academic level.
 After the evaluation, letters will be sent to all students who have not successfully met SAP requirements.
 Warning letters will be sent to those who did not meet the requirements at the end of the first term, and those who are not making progress at the end of the second term will receive a letter that their financial aid has been suspended until the deficiency is made up.

 To meet the qualitative standard, students must obtain a minimum cumulative GPA as determined by their classification and program.
 Cumulative GPA is composed of all coursework at the current academic level and is calculated by the Registrar’s Office.

 For transfer students, only courses taken at CSU (or through Acadeum) will be used to calculate cumulative GPA.

 (19–36 credits attempted)

 (56+ credits attempted)

 (except M.Min. and M.Div.), including Doctoral Programs